 Buying Train Tickets in Italy: A Quick Guide

 The official train network in Italy is Trenitalia but dealing with their website is a hassle thanks to multiple translation issues and technical glitches when using non-Italian credit cards.
-In short, don’t use it as there are better options (listed below).
+In short, I don’t recommend using Trenitalia because there are better options for international visitors (listed below).

-In many cases you’ll receive an e-ticket sent to your phone (via email or the Trainline App) — just show it to the train conductor.
+Most Omio tickets are electronic so you’ll receive an e-ticket sent to your phone (via email or the Omio App)—you simply have to the train conductor when he/she comes by to check tickets.
 If e-tickets aren’t available, you can print/collect your tickets at the train station.

 ItaliaRail is the official worldwide distributor of Italian train tickets so their site is designed for English speakers.
 It accepts credit cards from anywhere in the world so you’ll have no technical problems booking your ticket.
 Nearly all Italian train tickets are electronic these days so your tickets can be sent straight to your phone (they can also be printed at home or picked up at the station if you prefer).